Hvalfjörður

 The origin of the name Hvalfjörður is uncertain.
 Certainly today there is no presence of whales in the fjord; while there is a whaling station in the fjord, whaling is conducted in the open ocean outside the fjord; likewise, it is modern and postdates the naming of the fjord.
 One theory as to the naming of the fjord is that early settlers encountered a pod of whales trapped in the fjord who ended up beached; the stranding of whales was in early Iceland a godsend in the meat that it provided, to the point that the word hvalreki means both "whale beaching" and "windfall or godsend".
 However, there is no direct evidence to support this theory.
 Another theory is that the fjord is named after Hvalfjall ("Whale Mountain", a mountain at the bottom of the fjord), which would have been in turn named after its visual appearance.
 A common folk story of unknown age also is sometimes presented as the origin of the name, involving an elf woman who transformed her human lover into an angry red-headed whale ("Rauðhöfði"), who subsequently lived in the fjord wrecking ships, as revenge for his refusal to acknowledge their child.

 The only whaling station in Iceland is still located in this fjord.
 In the past the fjord also contained many herring fisheries.

-During World War II, a naval base of the British and American navies could be found in this fjord.
+During World War II, when Iceland was occupied by the Allies, a naval base of the British and American navies could be found in this fjord.
 The British base, HMS Baldur, was at Hvitanes, on a small point of land jutting into the fjord.
 The base was the headquarters of the Flag Officer Commanding, Iceland (C).
 One of the piers built by the United States Navy is today used by the Hvalur whaling company for the processing of fin whales, partially for the domestic market, and mostly for export to Japan.